Police officer, woman fatally shot in Weymouth; suspect charged with murder

 WEYMOUTH, MASS.
 (WHDH) - WEYMOUTH, MASS.
-(WHDH) – A Weymouth police officer who suffered life-threatening injuries in a shooting Sunday morning has died, along with a neighborhood resident who was struck by gunfire during a foot pursuit, authorities said.
+(WHDH) – A Weymouth police officer who suffered life-threatening injuries in a shooting Sunday morning has died, along with a neighborhood resident who was struck by gunfire as officers chased the suspect on foot, authorities said.

-Emergency officials responding to Burton Terrace about 8 a.m. found a police officer suffering from multiple gunshot wounds.
+Emergency officials responding to a reported disturbance on Burton Terrace about 8 a.m. found 42-year-old Weymouth police officer Michael Chesna suffering from multiple gunshot wounds.

 Lopes then allegedly fired three more times at pursuing officers after he was shot in the leg by police.